Gas Line Repair and Installation in

 - Memory loss

 Often, people who have been exposed to the gas assume they have the flu.
 But over time, your health will not improve.
 Rather, it will start to deteriorate at a rapid rate.
-After extended exposure, you could have difficulty breathing and have seizures.
+After extended exposure, you could have difficulty breathing and suffer from seizures.
 Prolonged exposure has also been known to cause epilepsy, pneumonia, memory loss, heart trouble, depression, and more.

 Mistakes Made by Homeowners